jyrgenn/jpylib/lib/README.md

 `jpylib`: a symlink to the jpylib under development, for the benefit of `include.py`.

+`make-toc`: table of contents generator for the doc file(s to be).

+`read-secrets`: alternate secrets reader implementation to test against.

 `secrets`: secrets example file for testing.
 Don't exert yourself, the secrets in there are no longer used (or have never been)